The group says it has carried out several similar attacks in the past, among them the recent double explosion at a weapons plant.

 Mohammed Sulman, a senior police official in the area, said many people were trapped under the debris of two damaged buildings in a nearby market.

 Television footage showed obliterated vehicles and pieces of the checkpoint scattered across a large area.

-At Lady Reading Hospital in Peshawar, the provincial capital of North West Froniter Province, officials said about 30 wounded people had come for treatment.
+At Lady Reading Hospital in Peshawar, the provincial capital of North West Froniter Province, officials said about 30 wounded people had come for treatment on Saturday.

 "They have got multiple wounds," physician Mohammad Idrees said.
 "Some of them have their arms and legs broken, and others have got head injuries.